-- PPNR includes net revenuesand operating expenses (including operational risk events and other real estate owned costs) - Trading and counterparty losses include mark-to-market losses, trading incremental default risk losses on positions held at fair value and changesin credit valuation adjustment (CVA) and other counterparty credit losses, as a result of the global market shock and the impact of the counterparty default scenario.
-Subsequent trading incremental default risk losses over the planning horizon are also included. - Other losses / (gains) primarily reflects the projected change in the fair value of loans and lending commitments, and associated hedges, held for sale or accounted for under the fair value option, which are not subject to the global market shock pursuant to the FRB's instructions.
+- PPNR includes net revenues and operating expenses (including operational risk events and other real estate owned costs). - Trading and counterparty losses include mark-to-market losses, trading incremental default risk losses on positions held at fair value and changes in credit valuation adjustment (CVA) and other counterparty credit losses, as a result of the global market shock and the impact of the counterparty default scenario.
+Subsequent trading incremental default risk losses over the planning horizon are also included. - Other losses/(gains) primarily include projected changes in the fair value of loans and lending commitments, which are held for sale or accounted for under the fair value option, and their associated hedges, which are not subject to the global market shock, pursuant to the FRB's instructions.